bhmj/fcache/README.md

 ## What is it?

-FCache is a simple but useful service implementing file cache.
+FCache is a simple but useful service implementing file cache (caching proxy).
 It is intended to work as a helper service for traffic-intense applications.
 It can respond with an actual file contents or publicly-available URL.

 ## Changelog